openvstorage/volumedriver/doc/build_with_docker.md

 - the docker image is about 1.5GB
 - a release build needs about 16GB

+## Build time

+Building the code and running the included testsuite takes around 4 hours on our buildslaves.

 ## Building

 To build the default (_dev_) branch with latest greatest development version of the code: